Student led projects in digital technologies

 He has the students submit their portfolios for formative assessment when they are “ready”.
-“Ready” means that the students has identified the evidence required for a particular NCEA standard criteria and are able to show this to the teacher.
+“Ready” means that the student has identified the evidence required for a particular NCEA standard criteria and is able to show this to the teacher.

 The students have become quite proficient at identifying the evidence.
 They will discuss with each other what a standard criteria means and show each other how they have exhibited evidence of meeting the criteria.

 Having to explain NCEA standard criteria and translate this into their own context builds ownership and a much deeper understanding of what is required – which can allow the students to achieve at a higher level.

 In the past, Josh had found that despite going over the NCEA requirements and providing formative assessment opportunities, students had often demonstrated only vague understanding and less ownership of the requirements.

 Josh has plans to set up technical workshops.
 All students will be required to attend certain keynote workshops.
 They can also select others that are of particular relevance to their project.
 Josh hopes that this approach will streamline skills development.